priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "Dropping car for the service in Jaipur at the end of the day"
     accommodation:
       name: "Fairfield by Mariott, Bani Park, Jaipur"
+      location: "Fairfield by Mariott, Bani Park, Jaipur"
+      rating: 3
-      notes: "Comfortable and clean rooms but a bit too small for 2 kids and 2 adults.
+      review: "Comfortable and clean rooms but a bit too small for 2 kids and 2 adults.
 Service was good, apart from size they were value for money"
+    places_to_eat:
+      - name: "Dhabalogy"
+        location: "Dhabalogy, Nathdwara Rajasthan"
+        comment: "Great food options, including local food.
+Fantastic ambience.
+Can also check out old car collection and graffiti inside the restaurant"
+    additional_considerations: "The highways are fantastic in Rajasthan.
+However there is often speed checking.
+Watch out speed limits"

   - day: 8
     title: "Lazy Mornings, Street Food & Lively Bazaars in Jaipur"